nsangani/ADNI_EOAD/README.md

-# ADNI_EOAD

-MRI nifti files are recon-ed using freesurfer.
-The freesurfer output can be used directly with Qoala-T QC tool which utilizes supervised machine learning to assess the quality of the scans.
-The output shows the score of each scan and with recommendation to perform manual QC before recon again.
+Qoala-T is an advanced supervised-learning tool that streamlines quality assessment of MRI scans processed with FreeSurfer.
+By leveraging features extracted from FreeSurfer outputs, Qoala-T predicts the quality of automated segmentations, identifying scans that may require further manual inspection.
+This innovative tool enhances the efficiency and reliability of quality control processes, particularly in large-scale neuroimaging studies, by providing consistent and reproducible evaluations of scan quality.